 - L1.
-Frequency (1575.42 MHz, wavelength 190.3 mm) on which the GPS satellites transmit the C/A code and P code. - L2.
+Frequency (1575.42 MHz, wavelength 190.3 mm) on which the GPS satellites transmit the C/A and P codes. - L2.
 Frequency (1227.6 MHz, wavelength 244.2 mm). on which the GPS satellites transmit the P code (and, starting with some satellites in 2005, a civilian code called L2C). - L3.
 Frequency (1381.01 MHz) used by the GPS satellites to transmit information on nuclear explosions.
 This term is also used for what we are calling LC. - L5.
-Frequency (1176.45 MHz, or 254.8 mm) used by the Block IIF GPS satellites. - LC.
+Frequency (1176.45 MHz, or 254.8 mm) to be used by the Block IIF GPS satellites. - LC.
 Combination of the L1 and L2 carrier-beat phases that is insensitive to the propagation delay caused by the ionosphere. - L2C.
 One of the codes used (in Block IIR-M and later) GPS satellites to modulate the L2 carrier.
-This code will be open (can be decoded by all receivers). - Leap second.
-Because of the irregularity of the LOD (spin rate) of the Earth, the Earth's orientation at a particular UTC time (given by an atomic clock) becomes different from what it would be expected to be if UTC was defined by the Earth's spin (see Universal time).
-To make UTC a good predictor of the Earth's position, leap seconds are occasionally inserted to shift the UTC time.
-This has been done 27 times, most recently on June 30, 2015 and December 31, 2016.
-How often it has to be done depends on how far the current LOD is the reference value, something that depends largely on motions in the Earth's core.

-- LOD.
-Length of day, used to describe the Earth's spin rate, which, with polar motion, is an Earth orientation parameter.
-For complicated historical reasons, the reference value for this corresponds to the average of the actual LOD between 1750 and the 1890's. - Mapping function.
-A function used to model the propagation delay as being $ZM(\theta)$, where Z is the zenith delay and the mapping function M depends on the elevation θ of the satellite above the horizon. - MJD.
-Modified Julian Date).
-The Julian date with 2400000.5 subtracted, so there are fewer decimals and the day will start at 0000 UTC.
-In this system the start of on 19 January 2018 would be MJD 58137.000. - Monument.
-An object that is attached to the Earth and over which (or to which) we can set an antenna precisely.
-May be a metal disk set in rock or in concrete, or a drilled-braced monument. - Multipath.
-The presence of GPS signals that arrive, not directly from the satellite to the antenna, but via a longer path involving reflection off something (often the ground).
-Important source of error in positioning, because difficult to reduce, though it also creates amplitude variations that can be used to determine properties of the ground surface.
-See http://xenon.colorado.edu/portal/. - Navigation.
+This code will be open (can be decoded by all receivers). - LOD.
+Length of day, used to describe the Earth's spin rate. - Mapping function.
+A function used to model the propagation delay as being $Z M(\theta)$, where Z is the zenith delay and the mapping function M depends on the elevation θ of the satellite above the horizon. - MJD (Modified Julian date).
+The Julian date with 2400000.5 subtracted, so the day will start at 0000 UTC.
+In this system the beginning of 24 February 2012 would be MJD 55981.00. - Monument.
+An object that is attached to the Earth and over which (or to which) we can set an antenna precisely. - Multipath.
+The presence of GPS signals that arrive, not directly from satellite to antenna, but via a longer path involving reflection off something (often the ground).
+Important source of error, because difficult to reduce. - Navigation.
 Finding out where you are, to a precision no better than a typical persons body size (2 m).
-"Navigation grade" was used as a term for inexpensive GPS receivers used for cars or by hikers.
-What this meant was that the receiver only used the code for positioning.
-Now that every smartphone does this such systems are less used. - No Net Rotation (NNR).
-A condition applied to the ITRF, that the plate velocities in this reference frame, integrating over the whole Earth, will be zero; this condition requires a specification both of the plate velocities (obtainable from GPS) and plate boundaries (from geology). - Orbit Integration.
-Given locations and velocities at some time, the positions of the GPS satellites can be found for later times by numerically integrating the equations $\mathbf{F} = m\mathbf{a}$ and $\mathbf{a} = \frac{d^2\mathbf{x}}{dt^2}$, where m is the mass of the satellite, \mathbf{a} and \mathbf{x} its acceleration and location, and \mathbf{F} the forces acting on it. these forces include: - Gravitational forces from the Earth, including the effects of its not being a sphere. - Gravitational forces from the Moon and Sun, for which reason GPS orbit software needs an ephemeris for both. - Non-gravitational forces, including solar radiation pressure (which changes during an eclipse), and of course any orbit adjustments intentionally applied.
+Term for inexpensive GPS receivers that are used in cars or aircraft, or by hikers, who do not need any higher precision than this. - No Net Rotation (NNR).
+A condition applied to the ITRF, that the plate velocities in this reference frame, integrating over the whole Earth, will be zero; this condition requires a specification both of the plate velociities (obtainable from GPS) and plate boundaries (from geology). - Orbit Integration.
+Given locations and velocities at some time, the positions of the GPS satellites can be found for later times by numerically integrating the equations $\mathbf{F} = m\mathbf{a}$ and $\mathbf{a} = \frac{d^2\mathbf{x}}{dt^2}$, where m is the mass of the satellite, a and x its acceleration and location, and F the forces acting on it. these forces include:

+- Gravitational forces from the Earth, including the effects of its not being a sphere. - Gravitational forces from the Moon and Sun, for which reason GPS orbit software needs an ephemeris for both. - Non-gravitational forces, including solar radiation pressure (which changes during an eclipse), and of course any orbit adjustments intentionally applied.